Skip to content

 Reply

-4. John Wymore
+6. John Wymore says:

 Ben, you’ve captured exactly what I feel about hunting out here in the Mojave.
 The desolation, the quiet, and never ending panoramas are what makes the hunt.
 Of course its always nice to put a few birds in the vest, but not necessary for a good day.
 Keep the picture laden (a picture is worth a thousand words) essays coming.
 Thanks for the report.